softwarefactory-project/python-sfmanager/docs/source/sfmanager.rst

 your SF installation.
 This backup can be used in case of disaster to quickly recover user data on the same or another SF installation (of the same version).

-Only the SF administrator can perform and retrieve a backup.
+By default only the administrator can manage backups.
+This can be changed by editing the rules "managesf.backup:create" and "managesf.backup:get" in the policy file in Software Factory's **config** repository.

+To start the backup:

 .. code-block:: bash